rbind/yutani/content/post/2018-02-12-rtweet-auth.md

 ![](/images/2018-02-12-rtweet.png)

-Now, the token is aquired and saved in `~/.rtweet_token.rds`.
+Now, the token is aquired and saved in `~/.rtweet_token.rds`, which will be automatically used from the next time.
 That's all!

 Super easy!